 “More than ever, the illicit trafficking and marketing of antiquities is putting at risk the preservation and valorization of cultural heritage.
 Addressing such relevant issues in the cultural context of Mesoamerica, this book provides fresh insights for understanding illegal or debatable treatment of cultural heritage.”—Davide Domenici, author of The Aztecs: History and Treasures of an Ancient Civilization

 The theft of cultural heritage items from their places of origin is a topic of intense contemporary discussion, and The Market for Mesoamerica updates our knowledge of this issue by presenting undocumented and illicit antiquities within a regional and global context.
-Through discussion of transparency, accountability, and ethical practice, this volume ultimately considers how antiquities can be preserved and studied through effective policy and professional practice.
+Through discussion of transparency, accountability, and ethical practice, this volume ultimately considers how antiquities can be protected and studied through effective policy and professional practice.

 Cara G. Tremain is an instructor in the Department of Sociology and Anthropology at Langara College.
 Donna Yates is lecturer in antiquities trafficking and art crime at the Scottish Centre for Crime and Justice Research at the University of Glasgow.